Jacorb90/Prestige-Tree/docs/basic-layer-breakdown.md

 This is a very minimal layer with minimal features.
 Most things will require additional features.
 If you're curious about "() =>", it's a weird notation that lets you use either a value or function in the same slot, and treats it like a function.
-If you're using an actual function there, you can replace it with the normal notation.
+You can use it to make actual functions, but it breaks things then.

 ```js
     p: {